-- Tx_model_1 and Tx_model_3 are of little or no interest in all cases. - Packet interleaving (Tx_model_5) is unavoidable with RSE, no matter the loss model. - The following models using totally or partially random transmissions have good results: sending sequentially source packets then randomly parity packets (Tx_mo-del_2), sending everything randomly (Tx_model_4), and sending randomly a few source packets plus parity packets (Tx_model_6).
-More precisely: - Tx_model_2 is the preferred scheme for LDGM Triangle and LDGM Staircase if we want good results when there are few packet losses.
-With LDGM Staircase great care has to be taken of possible decoding failures with higher loss ratios. - Tx_model_4 (along with LDGM Triangle) and Tx_model_6 (along with LDGM Staircase) are the schemes that are the less dependent on the loss distribution.
-Therefore they are the preferred solutions when the loss model is unknown, but Tx_model_4 will perform better with very high loss rates.
+- Tx_model_1 and Tx_model_3 are of little interest in all cases. - Packet interleaving (Tx_model_5) is unavoidable with RSE, no matter the loss model. - The following models, that use totally or partially random transmissions, give good results with LDGM- codes: Tx_model_2, Tx_model_4, and Tx_model_6.
+More precisely: - Tx_model_2 is the preferred scheme for LDGM Triangle and LDGM Staircase when there are few packet losses.
+With LDGM Staircase great care must be taken of possible decoding failures with higher loss ratios.

+- Tx_model_4 (along with LDGM Triangle) and Tx_model_6 (along with LDGM Staircase) are the schemes that are the less dependent on the loss distribution.
+Therefore they are the preferred solutions when the loss model is unknown, and Tx_model_4 is preferred if, additionally, we suspect very high loss rates.